Anjun93/grid2demand/README.md

 gd.ProduceAccessMatrix(latitude=30)
 # users can customize the latitude of the area of interest and accessibility.csv

-"Step 6: Apply Gravity Model to Conduct Trip Distribution" gd.RunGravityModel(trip_purpose=1, a=None, b=None, c=None)
+"Step 6: Apply Gravity Model to Perform Trip Distribution" gd.RunGravityModel(trip_purpose=1, a=None, b=None, c=None)
 # users can customize friction factor coefficients under a specific trip purpose